Instability of steady-state mixed-state symmetry-protected topological order to strong-to-weak spontaneous symmetry breaking: Perturbed Lindbladian and strong-to-weak SSB

 We might hope to address this question by treating the Lindbladian as a non-Hermitian operator in the space of density matrices and performing non-Hermitian perturbation theory.
 However, the conventional stability argument does not extend to this context.
 One typically argues that states in the SPT ground state manifold can only be connected by symmetric perturbations that extend from one end of the system to the other.
 Assuming local perturbations, this only occurs at an order of perturbation theory that is extensive in the size of the system.
 The degeneracy is therefore stable in the thermodynamic limit.
 This breaks down due to the non-Hermiticity of the Lindbladian.
 Because the Lindbladian is non-Hermitian, its perturbation series involves matrix elements between left and right eigenvectors.
 While right eigenvectors cannot be coupled to one another at finite order in perturbation theory, they can be coupled to left eigenvectors.
 This tells us that perturbation theory can no longer guarantee the stability of the SPT phase to small local symmetric perturbations.

-We therefore turn to numerics via density matrix renormalization group (DMRG) to investigate the stability of the steady-state SPT phase.
-We use the trick of ``operator-state mapping'' from Sec.\ \ref{sec:string_order_parameter}, namely, vectorizing the density matrix and the Lindbladian, resulting in a non-Hermitian matrix which is used as an input into DMRG in ITensors~\cite{ITensor}.
+We therefore turn to numerics\footnote{Code to generate most of the results of this paper can be found at \href{https://doi.org/10.5281/zenodo.17451966}{https://doi.org/10.5281/zenodo.17451966}} via density matrix renormalization group (DMRG) to investigate the stability of the steady-state SPT phase.
+We use the trick of ``operator-state mapping'' from Sec.\ \ref{sec:string_order_parameter}, namely, vectorizing the density matrix and the Lindbladian, resulting in a non-Hermitian matrix which is used as an input into DMRG in the ITensor library~\cite{ITensor}.
 We discuss the details behind the DMRG implementation in~\cref{app:dmrg}.
 In this construction, we map density matrices to pure states in the doubled Hilbert space (with the ket space denoted by $L$ and the bra space denoted by $R$) by the mapping in~\cref{eq:op_state_correspondence}.
 The Lindbladian superoperator with a Hamiltonian $H$ and jump operators $L_i$ becomes

 Recall that in the (pure) cluster state scenario, we can use $U_{\text{CZ}}$ to map the state and its parent Hamiltonian from the nontrivial SPT state $|\Psi_{\mathcal{C}}\ra$ to the trivial SPT state $|+\ra^{\otimes N}$.
 It is then natural to study the phase diagram interpolating between the nontrivial-SPT Hamiltonian and the trivial-SPT Hamiltonian~\cite{PhysRevLett.93.056402,PhysRevLett.103.020506}.